ChangHChen/run_python_local/README.md

 - Execute Python code directly on the local machine using a specified Python interpreter
 - Run Python files by path
-- Map a virtual filesystem path to a local directory
+- **Multiple virtual filesystem mounts** to map different local directories
+- **Support for overlapping mount points** with more specific paths taking precedence
 - **Use an existing Python virtual environment** instead of creating new ones for each run
 - Similar interface to the Pyodide-based MCP Run Python server